Which tips make for effective essay body sections?

 Tip 2: Include the Key Essay Elements

-As was explored in Lesson 2 of this short course, there are a number of key essay elements that students should make sure they include if they wish to write a successful academic essay.
+As was explored in Chapter 2 of this short reader, there are a number of key essay elements that students should make sure they include if they wish to write a successful academic essay.
 Such elements should be considered for all sections of an essay, whether it’s the thesis statement of an introduction, the supporting details of the body or the research gaps in the conclusion:

 Once you’ve had lots of practice at writing essays, you’ll of course realise that there is some flexibility to how these elements are included.
 For newer academics, however, it’s recommended that you include these elements as carefully and considerately as you can to improve the overall cohesion and coherence of your writing – and therefore, your grade.